 Fox shares drop after announcing Tucker Carlson, a top ratings draw, is leaving

-Fox Corporation shares dropped on Monday after the media company said in a terse comment that it is parting ways with star host Tucker Carlson.
+Fox Corporation shares dropped on Monday after the media company said in a terse comment that it is parting ways with star host Tucker Carlson, raising questions about the future of Fox News and the future of the conservative network's prime time lineup.

 Carlson, whose last show was on Friday, April 21, is leaving Fox News even as he remains a top-rated host for the network, drawing 334,000 viewers in the coveted 25- to 54-year-old demographic in the 8 p.m. slot for the week ended April 20, according to AdWeek.
 That was more than twice the audience of his competitors at CNN and MSNBC in the same hour, and also represented a bigger audience than other Fox News hosts such as Sean Hannity or Laura Ingraham.

+Carlson became a focal point in the Dominion case after documents revealed scornful text messages from him about former President Donald Trump, including one that said, "I hate him passionately."

-The host's comments about Fox management that emerged in the Dominion case played a role in his leaving the network, the Washington Post reported, citing a personal familiar with Fox's thinking.
+The host's comments about Fox management, which also emerged in the Dominion case, played a role in his leaving the network, the Washington Post reported, citing a personal familiar with Fox's thinking.

 On his final show on Friday, Carlson gave no indication that it would be his final appearance.
 Responses to his departure ranged from glee, with the audience of "The View" reportedly breaking into applause, to disappointment, with Eric Trump tweeting, "What is happening to Fox?"